 A study of disabilities and the programs and services appropriately provided for those with disabilities, with an emphasis on ministry opportunities.
 Prerequisite: as announced.
-Same as MIN 325.

 CHS 341 Introduction to Social Work (3)

 An introductory course in which students learn about the profession of social work as well as the populations and issues that concern social workers.
 Students will examine the characteristics, function, and requirements of social work as a profession.
 Prerequisite: PSY 103 or SOC 103.